1 Corinthians 12:1-13:13 Comments by Stephen Ricker

 * 1 Corinthians 12:1-2 "Now about spiritual gifts, brothers, I do not want you to be ignorant.
 You know that when you were pagans, somehow or other you were influenced and led astray to mute idols."

 The reason Paul wrote this chapter was obviously because of the division, disagreements, bickering, and gossip in the congregation.
 Every group whether Christian or not have this problem.
-I like Star Trek.
-I look at Star Trek groups in Facebook.
+I like Star Trek from the original thru 2016.
+I use to read Star Trek Facebook posts.
 They claim diversity.
-Yet most do not accept others that are not like them.
-I have been a member of congregations as I have lived in different cities.
-I see similarities to the Star Trek groups, but not as severe.
+Yet, many do not accept, even insult those that do not agree with them.

 >2.
 How can a person acknowledge Jesus and accept him as Lord and Savior?
 (3)